atk4/data/README.md

  - [Expressions](https://github.com/atk4/dataset/wiki/Expressions) - Use Derived queries to add fields in your Business Models that are calculated in SQL [PM].
  - [Query Building](https://github.com/atk4/dataset/wiki/Query-Building) - Build an execute complex multi-row queries mapped from your Business Models [PM].
  - [Unit-testing](https://github.com/atk4/dataset/wiki/Unit-Testing) - Business Models can be decoupled from persistence layer for efficient Unit Testing [DM].
- - [Aggregation and Reports](https://github.com/atk4/dataset/wiki/Aggregaation-and-Reports) - Support report generation techniques, aggregation and unions for your Business models [DM].
+ - [Aggregation and Reports](https://github.com/atk4/dataset/wiki/Aggregaation-and-Reports) - Support report generation techniques ndaggregations for your Business models [DM].

 All of the above concepts are designed and delivered in a very simple-to-learn way.
 Our main goal is to educate new programmers about the right way to write code through intuitive pattern designs.